Dojo Review: Fast Transfers But Is It Worth It?

 Did you know that if you’re already with another provider, Dojo could pay your exit fees?
 The merchant account provider says it will help with anything up to £3,000 (subject to your annual card turnover).

-Still, the readers themselves are seemingly of excellent quality, with reportedly fast speeds and a modern interface.
+Still, the readers themselves are of excellent quality, with reportedly fast speeds and a modern interface.
 The price points are more expensive than some options out there, especially providers that have a one-time fee, but they aren’t outside of industry norms (Tyl by Natwest has a similar price for its main reader).

 1. Dojo Go: Portable Card Machine